Melissa Haizlip: Mr. SOUL!

 Haizlip wrote, produced and directed the award-winning film, Mr.SOUL!
 It made its debut at the Tribeca Film Festival in 2018.
 The film won the 2018 Best Music Documentary at the International Documentary Association Awards.
 The film was screened at over 50 film festivals from April 2018 through 2019 including BFI London, Hot Docs, Martha's Vineyard African American Film Festival, Woodstock Film Festival, True / False Film Festival, Urbanworld Film Festival, and Pan African Film Festival, among others.

 On August 28, 2020, Haizlip's film was released in limited theaters and virtual cinemas.
 On November 16, 2020, Mr. SOUL! won Best First Documentary Feature at the Critics Choice Awards.

 The film premiered on public television on Independent Lens during Black History Month on February 22, 2021.
 The end title song, "Show Me Your Soul" performed by Lalah Hathaway and Robert Glasper and written by Hathaway, Glasper, Muhammad Ayers and Haizlip was on the shortlist for the 93rd Academy Awards in the category of Music (Best Original Song).

-HBO Max announced they will premiere the film on their streaming service August 1, 2021.

-On June 6, 2022 Academy Award winning actor Morgan Freeman announced that Mr. Soul! won the Peabody Award for Best Documentary.
+On March 22, 2021, Haizlip won an NAACP Image Award for Outstanding Writing in a Documentary (Television or Motion Picture) for the film, Mr. SOUL!.
+On June 6, 2022, Morgan Freeman announced that Mr. SOUL! won the Peabody Award for Best Documentary.

 Personal

 Haizlip's company Shoes in the Bed Productions LLC., is based in New York City.
-She resides in Croton-on-Hudson, New York, with her husband.
+She resides in Croton-on-Hudson, New York, with her husband Don Wildman.